Addiction Treatment Without 12 Steps

 This approach to addiction treatment is often also referred to as the social-community model of recovery or self-help support group.1, 2 These programs were first developed in the 1940s in the US and over time evolved into a range of peer support addiction treatment services offered by non-profit organizations.

 One of the most well-known twelve-step programs is the one developed by Alcoholics Anonymous (AA).
 AA programs were developed roughly 80 years ago and are still widely used today.
-However, the emphasis these programs put on religion and spirituality, the acknowledgment of powerlessness, and surrender to the higher power are as a philosophy not equally acceptable to all treatment seekers.
-While for some people religion may be helpful in recovery, there are also those who are atheist or agnostic and are less likely to join a 12-step program and stay in treatment for a long time because their beliefs are different.3
+However, the emphasis these programs put on religion and spirituality, the acknowledgment of powerlessness, and surrender to a higher power are as a philosophy not equally acceptable to all treatment seekers.
+While for some people religion may be helpful in recovery, there are also those who are atheist or agnostic and are less likely to join a 12-step program and stay in treatment for a long time due to differing beliefs.3

 Nevertheless, treatment seekers who are less religious seem to benefit from support groups as much as those who are more religious.2 This is why it is important to provide them with access to support groups for addiction treatment without 12 steps, which are secular and therefore more compatible with their worldview.